cswartzvi/hamilton/docs/main.md

 # Architecture Overview

-The following diagram gives a simplified overview of the main components of Hamilton.
+The following diagram gives a simplified overview of the main components of Apache Hamilton.

 ![](./_static/architecture_overview.png)

 **Functions & Module**.
 Transformations are regular Python functions organized into modules.
-Functions must be type-annotated, but hold no dependency with Hamilton and can be reused outside of it.
+Functions must be type-annotated, but hold no dependency with Apache Hamilton and can be reused outside of it.

 **Driver & FunctionGraph**.
 The `Driver` will automatically assemble the `FunctionGraph` from the modules given.
 The `Driver` can be configured to modify and extend the execution behavior (e.g., remote execution, monitoring, webhooks, caching).